Holidays (2016 film): Halloween

 Ian hosts an internet sex service and abuses his employees Holly, Bree, and Serena.
 When he denies the girls' wishes to celebrate Halloween, they attempt to push back against him.
 Unintimidated, he attempts to rape Serena, but the girls knock him out.
 Ian awakens in his underwear with a vibrator connected to a car battery superglued up his anus and a laptop placed in front of him.
-The girls send him demands through the laptop, warning him that he will be subjected to the vibrator if he doesn't fulfill them.
+The girls send him demands through the laptop, warning him that he will be subjected to the vibrator if he does not fulfill them.
 They slide a knife under the door and command him to cut open his penis to turn it into a vagina.
 After he complies, the girls turn up the battery to full power, presumably killing him.
 The girls then answer the door to Nancy, whom Ian had called earlier about the job.
 They tell her that they are under new management and that Ian is no longer with the company due to "cutbacks".